PDAL/PDAL/doc/stages/writers.ept_addon.rst

 =================

 The **EPT addon writer** supports writing additional dimensions to `Entwine Point Tile`_ datasets.
-Thus the EPT addon writer is may ONLY be used in a pipeline with an :ref:`EPT reader <readers.ept>`, and it creates additional attributes for an existing dataset rather than creating a brand new one.
+The EPT addon writer may only be used in a pipeline with an :ref:`EPT reader <readers.ept>`, and it creates additional attributes for an existing dataset rather than creating a brand new one.